content-left-bg.png

 Reading intervention

 Students with dyslexia can continue to improve their reading and spelling skills as they progress through their schooling.
 Reading and spelling intervention, including access to decodable text where appropriate, continues to be important even in upper primary and secondary school.
+Please contact our Advisory Line if you have any queries about evidence-based intervention for language-based reading disorders.

 Student wellbeing